Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Acknowledgements

 \section{Acknowledgements}

 This research is supported by the Second Century Fund (C2F), Chulalongkorn University, Thailand.
 The authors acknowledge useful discussions with Christian Boehmer.
 P.B. is supported in part by National Research Council of Thailand (NRCT) and Chulalongkorn University under Grant N42A660500.
-This research has received funding support from the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B41G680025].